mancdaz/mygithubrepo/CONTRIBUTING.md

 In order for a PR to be merged, the following criteria should be met:

 * Any configured tests must have passed.
-* There must be at least 2 members of the engineering team review and give the PR a +1 approval using the review guidelines above.
+* There must be at least 1 member of the engineering team review and give the PR a +1 approval using the review guidelines above.
+Protected branches are used to prevent un-reviewed code from being merged.
- * Use GitHub's [pull request reviews](https://help.github.com/articles/about-pull-request-reviews/) function so that your comments are collated into a single review.
+* Use the gitlab/github code review function so that your comments are collated into a single review, and use the 'request changes' feature if available
-* The second +1 reviewer should merge the patch.
+* The author should merge the patch after tests/review.